 In the past, I have often limited my fish food purchases to local fish stores and pet shops, but there is a huge variety of quality brands available online at retailers such as Chewy.com and Amazon which I highly recommend checking out at the links below.

 Change How Often You Feed Your Betta

-Changing your bettas feeding frequency can have a dramatic effect on their digestive behavior.
+Changing your betta’s feeding frequency can dramatically affect their digestive behavior.
 Although this is more of a preventative measure, it can sometimes help to cure constipation.